+- PRegulatory,c= 10 - Gpost connector dBm the V2X UE is within the protected zone [12] of CEN DSRC tolling system and operating in Band n47; PRegulatory,c= 33 - Gpost connector dBm otherwise.

+The maximum output power PCMAX,PSSCH and PCMAX,PSCCH are derived from PCMAX,c based on 0dB PSD offset between PSSCH and PSCCH.

+For the measured configured maximum output power PUMAX,c for NR SL-U transmissions non-concurrent with NR uplink transmissions, the same requirement as in clause 6.2.4 shall be applied.

-6.2E.4F.1 Configured transmitted power for inter-band con-current operation
+6.2E.4F.2 Configured transmitted power for inter-band con-current operation

 When a UE is configured for simultaneous NR sidelink and NR uplink transmissions for inter-band con-current operation, the UE is allowed to set its configured maximum output power PCMAX,c,NR and PCMAX,c,SL for the configured NR uplink carrier and the configured NR SL carrier, respectively, and its total configured maximum output power PCMAX,c.